ariel-waisman/LabelsToROIs/README.md

 </center>

 The table/s will be automatically saved to the same location as the original file, with the addition of the following substring &quot;\_Erosion\_0px\_Channel\_1.csv&quot;.
 For the example above, with 5-pixel erosion, the name of the table for channel 1 will be &quot;Phalloidin\_01\_Erosion\_5px\_Channel\_1.csv&quot;.
 If the original image has multiple channels, then multiple tables will be saved, one for each channel.
+Additionally, a table containing the measurements of all channels will be generated and named with the suffix "AllChannels.csv".
+For the previous example, the name would be "Phalloidin_01_Erosion_5px_AllChannels.csv".

 ### 2. **Multiple images**